 internet explorer 9.0.

 - Avoid searching for specific filenames.
 For example, rather than

 - Many common words (like "the") are ignored in Knowledge Base searches.
 See In Knowledge Base searches, what words are ignored?

 - Most punctuation marks and single characters are ignored in

 Knowledge Base searches.
-See How does the Knowledge Base handle punctuation marks and single characters?
+See Knowledge Base search help.

-- Using quotation marks in certain circumstances may help you find what you're looking for; see In Knowledge Base searches, should I use quotation marks?
+- Using quotation marks in certain circumstances may help you find what you're looking for; see Knowledge Base search help.